Negotiating with clients is an art, not a science. You can learn what works for you only through trial and error. We hope these general pointers help.

 - News National daily newspapers.
 Since this is all about rates paid, the Evening Standard is included.

-- Local All other daily and weekly newspapers - local, regional and some small-nation-al.
+- Regional All other daily and weekly newspapers - local, regional and some poorly-paying small-nation-al.

 - Mags All other print periodicals.